tgi-io/tgi-core/README.md

 Todo
 ----
-- refactor CORE and UTILITY to TGI.CORE and TGI.UTILITY
+- refactor CORE and UTILITY to TGI.CORE and TGI.UTILITY TGI.STORE TGI.INTERFACE
-- fix xexample tests
-- fix commented out code
 - Refactor inject global and closure option
 - coverage sux bad
+- workspace beef up to load in app/interface and work ...

 App To Do
+---
+- user query via interface
+    - yesno
+    - ok
+    - prompt
+    - choose

 Interface To Do
 ---
-- system commands (presentation?)
-    - sysNav and appNav !!!
+- sysNav (required) and appNav (optional)
-- Interface notify method needs to actually be implemented
-- application commands (sub of system)
-- workspace
 - cli factor for commands app commands / prefix for system

 Presentation standard tabs
+---
-- Main ... main menu for app
+- appNav ... main menu for app
 - Info ... about app and interface - store connection(s)
 - Find ... item in store
 - Bookmarks ... favorite items in store